 THE place to go in Ohio is Columbus - the state's capital.
 It's got Ohio State University, a strong economy, a zoo, tons of shopping and restaurants, and a really happenin' downtown area.
 Home values in the city currently average $145,659 - which is a HUGE increase of 11% over the past year.
 List prices for homes currently average $159,500, and homes are closing for about $150,600.
 The list price per square foot is about $113.

 And check this out - Ohio's got lots of new construction happenin'.
-According to zillow.com, the major pattern of new development flows in a diagonal line upwards across the state from Cincinnati, to Columbus, all the way up to Cleveland.
+The major pattern of new development flows in a diagonal line upwards across the state from Cincinnati, to Columbus, all the way up to Cleveland.
 So, no matter which major city starting with a 'C' appeals to you the most, there'll be plenty of new places to choose from.

 Home Property Values and Costs in Ohio